mdkinney/edk2-email-archive-webhook/Readme.md

 * Implement unit tests

+* Use RabbitMQ to queue requests for each repo and to queue emails for sending.
+  + Use message queue for received requests
+  + Use message queue to send emails

+* Clean up SQLAlchemy database so deleted logs reduce database file size.

 * Change WebhookContext to a class with methods to remove passing Context parameter.

-* See if Maintainer.txt can be directly downloaded from GitHub instead of cloning entire branch with depth 0.
-May be faster.
-Also measure time required to checkout a single PR

 * Logs - Show list of events.
 Hyperlink to list of logs for that event Event should provide date/time/event/action.

 * Update lock around git operations to support a different lock for each repo.
   And use of lock around all git operations.
 Consider returning list of files modified and set of formatted patches from the Fetch() method.

   See if order of operations can be changed to collect all information required